-For Para Rowing Events (visually impaired), the Starter shall amend the above procedure.
-After the Starter has said "Quick Start", the Starter shall then say "Attention, Start Flag" (or in the case that traffic lights are used - "Red Light").
+For PR3 Events, the Starter shall amend the above procedure.
+After the Starter has said "All Crews", the Starter shall then say "Attention, Start Flag" (or in the case that traffic lights are used - "Red Light").
 The starting procedure shall then be continued.

-See Appendix 4 for "quick start" start procedures.
+See Appendix 6 for "quick start" start procedures.